It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Reduce stressors in life.

-When our daily stress becomes common, we run the risk of suffering from burnout syndrome.
+When our daily stress becomes common, we risk suffering from burnout syndrome.

-To begin, look for some stressors at work that can lead to more serious burnout.
-Here are some examples that you might face on a daily basis:
+First, look for some stressors at work that can lead to more severe burnout.
+Here are some examples that you might face daily:

 - Unrealistic deadlines.